tonlls/FastAuth/USER_MANAGEMENT.md

 # User Management System

-FastAPI Roles now includes a comprehensive user management system with ready-to-use authentication endpoints.
+FastAPI Roles Auth now includes a comprehensive user management system with ready-to-use authentication endpoints.
 This eliminates the need for developers to implement their own login, registration, and user management endpoints.

 ## Features